Display technologies accelerate control room transformation

 The range and breadth of displays currently used by operators is vast.
 Some operators will use handheld screens, while most operator consoles have large monitors of varying sizes and configurations.

 The smaller, portable tablets and smartphones are liberating operators from static control stations, allowing them easy movement throughout the facility or remote access from off-site locations.
-That allows technicians and support workers the flexibility of access to the centralized data hub without having to travel back to base from the worksite.
+That allows technicians and support workers the flexibility of access to the centralised data hub without having to travel back to base from the worksite.
 It allows employees to individually access to all relevant data while actually standing in front of a machine rather than in the control room.

 Collaboration is a focus, recognising the importance of highly trained operators to combine their insight to lift decision making efficacy as well as planned knowledge sharing sessions.
-To that end control rooms and command centers are increasingly designed with breakout out areas.
+To that end control rooms and command centres are increasingly designed with breakout out areas.
 Agile project teams assemble based on the project scope and deploy technology to assist their efforts.

 The increased use of collaboration zones and agile teams has led to an associated increase in the development in products that support these ways of work.

-How Atdec helps: collaboration mounts
+How Atdec helps

 Fully dynamic arms for desk and wall mount Atdec's AWM series includes fully dynamic arms that can be mounted on any flat surface including vertical.
 Fully dynamic mounting arms enable multiple colleagues to collaborate on touchscreens, displays, or mounted devices that can be shared across a socially distanced team.

 While small screens are handy for remote locations and mobile solutions for agile project teams, it is large monitors and displays that are changing the appearance of many control rooms.
-Large flat panel displays previously seen only in sci-fi movies are now heavily incorporated into modern operating centers.
+Large flat panel displays previously seen only in sci-fi movies are now heavily incorporated into modern operating centres.
 In most cases, they are used to consolidate views normally seen on a number of separate screens.
 Companies are adding large, fixed monitors &ndash 70-inch or even larger 4K monitors laid out in tiles that display several views.
 The massive increase in pixels on a 4K UHD screen allows for more information to be presented, and easily read, than previously.
 Just one 55-inch UHD screen option can display the equivalent of six 19-inch screens, and if you combine just two of those monitors together, it's like having a dozen displays.

 The same applies to smaller workstation and console based monitors as well.
-More information can be displayed on smaller UHD monitors than before, but the workstation setting requires more maneuverability and flexibility of use for effective and ergonomic use by multiple shifts.
+More information can be displayed on smaller UHD monitors than before, but the workstation setting requires more manoeuvrability and flexibility of use for effective and ergonomic use by multiple shifts.
 Future proofing monitor mounts requires an adaptive approach, and modular design is a proven solution.

-How Atdec helps: wall mounted monitors
+How Atdec helps: wall mounts

 How Atdec helps: desk mounts

 Atdec's AWM series of desk mounts enables virtually unlimited monitor configurations and adjustability, which are both essential for control rooms.
 The mounts are designed for quick installation.
 Display height, optimal viewing angle and orientation can be set to individual requirements which allows operators to adjust their monitors at the start of a shift.
 AWM is futureproof for different display configurations including multiple rows of monitors.
-This series is built from lightweight and durable aluminum, and can be easily recycled at the end of life.
+This series is built from lightweight and durable aluminium, and can be easily recycled at the end of life.

 Managing dense information